emmt/OptimPackNextGen.jl/README.md

 * [Algebra](doc/algebra.md) describes operations on "vectors" (that is to say the "variables" of the problem to solve).

-* When `DifferentiationInterface` interface is load, the gradient of the objective can be computed with various auto-differentiation backends thanks to the provided wrapper `AutoDiffObjectiveFunction`.
+* When `DifferentiationInterface` interface is loaded, the gradient of the objective function can be computed with various auto-differentiation backends thanks to the provided wrapper `AutoDiffObjectiveFunction`.

 ```julia
 using OptimPackNextGen